erikh/emu/README.md

 ## Stability

 emu is still undergoing some UI changes.
 I do use it somewhat regularly, but there may be additional work that needs to be done for a larger goal that changes small things as they stand now.
-I don't foresee any need to do needless changes, however.

 emu has bugs, particularly nasty ones at times related to your VMs.
 I would not use emu in a setting where data integrity mattered much.